nf-core/rnaseq/README.md

     5. [`DESeq2`](https://bioconductor.org/packages/release/bioc/html/DESeq2.html)
 14. Pseudo-alignment and quantification ([`Salmon`](https://combine-lab.github.io/salmon/); *optional*)
 15. Present QC for raw read, alignment, gene biotype, sample similarity, and strand-specificity checks ([`MultiQC`](http://multiqc.info/), [`R`](https://www.r-project.org/))

+> **NB:** By default, the pipeline uses [RSEM](https://github.com/deweylab/RSEM) (i.e. `--aligner star_rsem`) to align the raw FastQ reads to the reference genome.
+RSEM has the ability to run STAR to perform the mapping followed by downstream gene/isoform quantification.
+RSEM has been widely reported to be one of the most accurate quantification methods for gene expression data and should be used in all possible instances.
+Alternative options have been provided to run [STAR](https://github.com/alexdobin/STAR) (i.e. `--aligner star`) and [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) (i.e. `--aligner hisat2`) followed by quantification with [featureCounts](http://bioinf.wehi.edu.au/featureCounts/) but please use these options with caution as they may not give you the most accurate results due to the way in which the reads are counted (please see [Zhao et al., 2015](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0141910#pone-0141910-t001) and [Soneson et al., 2015](https://f1000research.com/articles/4-1521/v1)).

 ## Quick Start